-A first responder can be either a firefighter, police officer, EMT or paramedic.
-Though each job comes with an element of risk, insurance companies may offer discounts to first responders as a show of thanks for doing what they do.
-If you are a first responder and are shopping for car insurance, consider looking for insurance companies that give special savings to first responders.
-You may be able to find a lower premium if you do.
+A first responder can be either a firefighter, volunteer firefighter, police officer, EMT or paramedic.
+Though each job comes with an element of risk, insurance companies may offer auto insurance discounts to first responders as a show of thanks for doing what they do.
+If you are a first responder and are shopping for car insurance, consider looking for insurance companies that give a special discount to first responders.
+You may be able to score a lower premium by doing so.

 The best car insurance for first responders

-As a first responder you know that life can turn on a dime.
-Fortunately, when it comes to insurance on the job, that is your employer’s responsibility.
-It is not your job to insure any work vehicle that you operate (even if you park it at home some nights).
-When it comes to your personal insurance, you will likely benefit from comparing quotes from multiple providers to find the best rate and coverage.
+As a first responder, you know that life can turn on a dime.
+Fortunately, it’s your employer’s responsibility to cover insurance on the job.
+While it is not your responsibility to insure any work vehicle that you operate (even if you park it at home some nights), when it comes to personal auto insurance, you will likely benefit from comparing quotes from multiple providers who offer the types of auto policies you want.
+That way, you can find the best rate available.

 While shopping for the best car insurance, you may be able to find companies that offer discounts to first responder car insurance in your area.
 Oftentimes, companies may offer both lower rates and discounts to first responders because people in these professions may pose a lower risk.
-Having both emergency driving training and a first hand knowledge of what happens to drivers who drive foolishly, first responders are considered less likely to file a claim.
-Of course, the rate each first responder receives will vary on a number of additional personal factors.
+By having emergency driving training, first responders could be considered less likely to file a claim.
+Of course, the rate each first responder receives will vary based on a number of additional personal factors.

 Discounts for first responders